NashFP/erlang-web-lab/consilium/README.md

 The concept is merely to provide a RESTful JSON API to the wonderful webmasters of the world to "make that paper."

-In order to make "that paper" (I mean money), they will need to first, register with your API and then send "traffic" to sell "widgets" which they will get credit for.
+In order to "make that paper" (I mean money), they will need to first, register with your API and then send "traffic" to sell "widgets" which they will get credit for.